-This easy Instant Pot recipe is perfect for beginners and experienced Instant Pot users alike.
+This easy Instant Pot Mashed Sweet Potatoes & Carrots recipe is perfect for beginners and experienced Instant Pot users alike.
 It combines sweet potatoes and carrots for a delicious and colorful side dish that’s perfect to pair with any meal.
 Really this can be prepped and cooked easily with the help of the Instant Pot and perfect for Thanksgiving.
 We are all about making things easier for the holidays, so put this recipe on your menu!

 Nutrition Tip: Both sweet and white potatoes are nutritious, but sweet potatoes offer beta-carotene (the pigment that makes them orange).
 That plays a role in vision and immunity and may help cut the risk of some kinds of cancer.